Demystifying Color Theory for Painters: The Basics of Understanding Color Relationships

 Triadic

-Other useful color relationships to know include:
+Other useful relationships include:

 Color Value, Intensity, and Temperature